eProsima/agile-hri/hri_tts/README.md

   Whether the action should wait for the /tts/finished message before completing (wait for audio playback).
   If this option is set to True, the Action server will wait until a message is received in topic /tts/finished to return the result of the Action.
 It will wait a variable timeout computed from the duration of the audio generated.
-  This paramater is designed to facilitate the integration of this node into different pipelines.
+  This parameter is designed to facilitate the integration of this node into different pipelines.

 #### TTS Subscriber